 This course focuses on the understanding and use of testing results for the marriage and family therapist.
+The course also includes content that fulfills the California Board of Behavioral Sciences' (BBS) Suicide Risk Assessment and Intervention requirement.

 MFT 620 Human Sexuality (3 credits)